 The interest rates on these loans vary.
 Some are lower than credit cards, making them more attractive to couples, but others may go as high as 30 percent.

 When does a wedding loan make sense?

-It’s easy to get carried away planning the wedding of your dreams, especially with the constant influence of social media platforms like Instagram and Pinterest.
+It’s easy to get carried away planning the wedding of your dreams, especially with the constant influence of social media platforms such as Instagram and Pinterest.
 But don’t take out a wedding loan to inflate your total budget just because you can.
 When deciding whether to take out loans for wedding costs, think about how important it is to have the extra budget.

 Since wedding loans are unsecured, you don’t need to put anything up for collateral.
 That’s the good news.
 But it also means that lenders are pickier about who they give loans to, so you’ll need a fantastic credit history to get a decent interest rate.
-If your credit score isn’t quite where you’d like it to be, you might end up with a significantly higher interest rate than you’d get through alternative financing options like a credit card.
+If your credit score isn’t quite where you’d like it to be, you might end up with a significantly higher interest rate than you’d get through alternative financing options such as a credit card.